acm-ndsu/Byte-le-2025/docs/characters.rst

 Class Type                  Description
 =========================== =========================================================================================
-Attacker                    Focuses on dealing damage Healer                      Focuses on healing the team/themselves Tank                        Focuses on taking hits and retaliating
+Attacker                    Focuses on dealing damage Healer                      Focuses on healing themselves/the team Tank                        Focuses on taking hits and longevity
 =========================== =========================================================================================